• Level of education

 Objectives

-The objective of this teaching unit is to present the properties of non-aqueous solvents at high temperatures (molten salts excluding oxides, liquid metals) and physicochemical phenomena (solvation, non-protonic acidity, oxidation-reduction) in order to help understand the processes of glass production and purification of materials by pyrometallurgical means.
+The objective of this teaching unit is to present the properties of non-aqueous solvents at high temperatures (molten salts excluding oxides, liquid metals) and physicochemical phenomena (solvation, non-protonic acidity, oxidation-reduction) in order to aid understanding of the processes involved in glass production and material purification by pyrometallurgical means.

 Read more